ManalAlkallas/Data-Wrangling/README.md

 **Dataset**
 TI am going to wrangle  a dataset of 19,000 online job posts from 2004 to 2015 that were posted through an Armenian human resource portal.
 It is hosted on Kaggle.

+## Properties of Data
+1. Quality:  Low quality data is commonly referred to as dirty data.
+Dirty data has issues with its content.
+    - Common data quality issues include:
+      1. Missing data
+      2. Invalid data
+      3. Inaccurate data
+      4. Inconsistent data